지은이: 부성현, 부경아, 양성희

 Translation: “Study Abroad Success Project of a Daring Family"

-A family autobiography and a self-help memoir about a Korean-American family and their journey and adventures facing and overcoming cultural obstacles in a foreign country.
-Stories and advice on how to adjust to an American high school, learn English as a second language and fit into a new community.
-Primary readership audience were Korean students and parents contemplating immigration to a foreign country.
+A family autobiography and a self-help memoir about our Korean-American family journey and adventures facing cultural obstacles growing up in the U.S. It is full of humorous and heartwarming stories on adjusting to an American high school, learning English as a second language and fitting into a new small town community in Orange, Connecticut.
+Primary readership audience were Korean students and parents contemplating immigration to America.

-A non-fiction memoir and a self-help psychology book dedicated to the author's older sister who suffered from depression and died from suicide at age 20.
+A non-fiction memoir and a self-help psychology book dedicated to the author's older sister who suffered from major depression.
 This book goes into the types of thought patterns (comparison thinking, catastrophizing, negative self-talk, perfectionism) that may cause obsessive, harmful overthinking known as 'rumination' which has proven to be a major precursor to depression.
 It also discusses possible solutions at both individual and societal levels, and why we need to address issues such as status-obsession on social media and our society's skewed definition of the word 'success.'

 Depression and suicide are becoming more prevalent than ever before.
 In the U.S, suicide rates among young adults have reached their highest point in nearly two decades and are at their highest level since 2000, according to the U.S. News & World Report in 2019.
 South Korea now leads the OECD world rankings with the highest suicide rate, and Korean celebrities and politicians frequently commit suicide from reasons cited around shame, social pressure, cyberbullying and poor self-image.